-Personal stories from parents of children who despite having 20/20 vision, still benefited from vision therapy.
+Personal stories from parents of children who have 20/20 vision, and still benefited from vision therapy.

 *Names have been changed for privacy protection.

 Click here for a list of more success stories pages, you might just recognize your child in.